 Choral Program Overview

 The choral program offers a variety of ensembles that focus on the development of singing skills and musicianship through the exploration of quality and diverse repertoire.
-A highly accomplished choral teacher leads all choral ensembles.
 Each ensemble participates in local, national and international festivals, which in the past have included the Calgary Performing Arts Festival, Alberta Choralfest, Banff Rocky Mountain Festival and the Whistler Con Brio Music Festival.
 Touring extensively, Central’s choirs have recently visited locations such as England, Scotland, Germany, and the Czech Republic.
 All choral ensembles are full-year, five-credit courses.

 All choral students perform in the Concert Choir, which rehearses twice a week.
-In this choir, students in grades 10-12 develop their aural skills through the study and performance of music from several time periods and styles.
+In this choir, students develop their aural skills through the study and performance of music from several time periods and styles.
 This choir is designed to challenge and broaden students’ understanding of choral repertoire and techniques involved in performance of music in various styles, such as: classical, spiritual and art/folk music.
+This ensemble is open to all students grades 10-12 who wish to be part of a musical ensemble, regardless of prior experience.
+Expert instruction and a strong sense of community will help all prospective singers become confident members of the Concert Choir by our first performance.

 The Concert Choir performs at major musical events throughout the year.
 This ensemble has consistently received top ratings in local, national and international music festivals.